 Our day-to-day leadership and management

 An executive team of Deputy Principals, Senior Vice-Principal, Chief Financial Officer, Vice-Principals, and directors manages Royal Holloway on a day-to-day basis.
 This team is led by our Principal, Professor Paul Layzell.

-Academic departments and schools are each led by a Head and grouped into three faculties, each led by a Dean.
-Deans are supported by Associate Deans.
+Academic departments are each led by a Head of Department and grouped into six schools, each led by a Head of School.

-Our Students’ Union is led by an elected President and three Co-Presidents who serve for one year at a time.
+Our Students’ Union is led by an elected President and four Vice Presidents who serve for one year at a time.
 They are supported by part-time Executive Officers who form a committee of student representatives.